Adult Basic Education (ABE)

 Make a difference in your community!
 Tri-County Literacy is looking for new tutors.

-Our next 12-hour new tutor training will be held on May 6, May 8, and May 10 from 9 AM to 1 PM each day at Merrymeeting Adult Education in Topsham.
+Our next 12-hour new tutor training will be held on September 30, October 2, and October 4 from 9 AM to 1 PM each day at the Tri-County Literacy office in Bath.
 Our training prepares tutors to work with adults who want to improve their literacy skills, leading to an improved quality of life.
 This training will cover both Adult Basic Education (ABE) and English Language Learning (ELL) for speakers of other languages.

 For more information, please contact Jeannette at 443-6384 or via email at email@example.com.

 Literacy is an issue that affects all of our communities, and it takes a community effort to make a difference.
 We hope to hear from you!